This website is the property of Peripass NV.

 - We may be obliged by law to process certain personal data, and in particular to forward these to the authorities concerned.

-- In the framework of certain services (supervisory director mandates, tax returns, accounting, etc.) Behind the Buttons is indeed bound by obligations to report to authorities, or, moreover, we have to be able to react correctly if you exercise your rights under the privacy legislation, and are also obliged to answer questions from the Data Protection Authority, for example in the event of complaints.
+- In the framework of certain services (supervisory director mandates, tax returns, accounting, etc.) Peripass is indeed bound by obligations to report to authorities, or, moreover, we have to be able to react correctly if you exercise your rights under the privacy legislation, and are also obliged to answer questions from the Data Protection Authority, for example in the event of complaints.

 5. Who else do we share your personal data with?